jfo/blag/_posts/2017-04-12-fizzbuzz-is-a-jazz-standard.md

 around the harmony.

-Here's guitarist Gilad Hekselman demonstrating this concept in a workshop over the tune "[It could happen to you](https://www.youtube.com/watch?v=MtWpgWjxouY)" ... listen to how he builds up a vocabulary that seems to belong just to this song over the course of a few choruses, each one getting a little bit further afield but maintaining the central cohesiveness of the overarching motive:
+Here's guitarist Gilad Hekselman demonstrating this concept in a workshop over the tune "[It Could Happen to You](https://www.youtube.com/watch?v=MtWpgWjxouY)" ... listen to how he builds up a vocabulary that seems to belong just to this song over the course of a few choruses, each one getting a little bit further afield but maintaining the central cohesiveness of the overarching motive: